chiposur/StorageSpace/README.md

 This program can also be run as a CLI, providing the file search parameters as command line arguments and outputing a list of formatted file results.

+Launch as GUI by double clicking or running on the command line without arguments:

+`storage-space-app`

+Run as CLI by specifying one or more arguments:

+`storage-space-app --dir /path/to/dir --sort-by size --desc`

 ## File Search Parameters

 | Parameters  | Description                                               |